omni-us/jsonargparse/README.rst

     # --with-opt2 for true and --without-opt2 for false.
     parser.add_argument('--with-op2', action=ActionYesNo(yes_prefix='with-', no_prefix='without-'))

-If the :class:`.ActionYesNo` class is used in conjunction with :code:`nargs='?'` the options can also be set by giving as value any of :code:`{'true', 'yes', 'false', 'no'}`.
+If the :class:`.ActionYesNo` class is used in conjunction with :code:`nargs='?'` the options can also be set by giving as value any of :code:`{'true', 'yes', 'false', 'no'}`. :class:`.ActionYesNo` works without any extras require.

 .. _parser-arguments: